Donate to Hurricane Laura and Delta: Relief & Recovery

 The Mutual Aid Response Network is a group of Louisiana residents, led by Imagine Water Works, that activates during floods, storms, and other natural and manmade disasters.
 We are part of a larger network of organizers across the Deep South, connected through Project South and the Southern Movement Assembly.

-All donations to this fund will go directly to Southwest Louisiana, supporting relief efforts in the wake of Hurricane Laura.
+All donations to this fund will support relief and recovery efforts in the wake of Hurricane Laura and Hurricane Delta.